softkesla/exam-dev-flutter/README.md

 5. Submit or send your repository url once your work is ready to review.

 ## Assignments - Test understanding and learning skill
-Please setup flutter project and try follow steps on videos writing code
+Please setup flutter project and try follow steps on videos or document writing code (PLEASE adapt the way to use.
+DO NOT just follow and COPY what they shows).
+You should can also explain more than 70% of the code you made.

 1. Pick one from below video or page for frontend design and adaptability